openedx/ecommerce/README.rst

 Get Help
 --------

-Ask questions and discuss this project on `Slack <https://openedx.slack.com/messages/ecommerce/>`_ or in the `edx-code Google Group <https://groups.google.com/forum/#!forum/edx-code>`_.
+Ask questions and discuss this project on `Slack <https://openedx.slack.com/messages/ecommerce/>`_ or in the `Open edX Discussion Community <https://discuss.openedx.org/>`_.